Vocational Professionals Header

 The College has developed a provisional pathway for Applicants who do not meet CCVE eligibility.

-Prior to submitting an application, forward your current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at no cost.
+Prior to submitting an application, forward a current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at no cost.

-1. Application & fee (includes examination).
-Application fee is non-refundable.
+1. Application & fee, includes exam.
+Fee is non-refundable.
 Fee Schedule; &

-2. Applicants that have met all the eligibility requirements for CCVE certification except have less than 2 years of full-time employment working in the field of vocational evaluation.
-They may write the CCVE certification examination & upon successful completion shall enter a Mentoring Supervision Agreement with the College.
-The credential CCVE(P) will be conferred to the Registrant &, upon completion of all requirements under the Mentoring Supervision Agreement Registrants will be granted full CCVE status.
-Applicants will be allowed up to 36 months to complete the mentorship portion of the provisional process by obtaining the required 2 years of vocational evaluation experience; or
+2.1.
+Applicants that have met all the eligibility requirements except have less than 2 years of full-time employment working in the field of vocational evaluation.
+They may write the CCVE certification exam & upon successful completion shall enter into a Mentoring Supervision Agreement with the College.
+The credential CCVE(P) will be conferred to the Registrant &, upon completion of all requirements under the Mentoring Agreement Registrants will be granted full CCVE status.
+Registrants will be permitted 36 months to complete the mentorship to obtain the required 2 years of vocational evaluation experience; or

-3. Applicants who have met all the eligibility requirements for CCVE certification except they are not able to demonstrate competency through peer review of work products.
-They may write the CCVE certification examination & upon successful completion shall enter a Mentoring Supervision Agreement with the College.
-The credential CCVE(P) will be conferred to the Registrant &, upon completion of all requirements under the Mentoring Supervision Agreement these Registrants will be granted full CCVE status.
-Applicants will be allowed 24 months to complete the mentorship portion of the provisional process by being able to demonstrate competency through oral peer review process of their work products.
-During the mentoring supervision process, the provisional Registrant can use the CCVE(P) credential.
-As well, during this time all of their CCVE related work must be supervised & peer review/signed by an ICVE or CCVE or a statement included to the effect that the work was reviewed by a CCVE or ICVE (with name of CCVE or ICVE indicated) to ensure standards of practice were followed.
-Once the provisional Registrant has successfully completed all mentoring criteria & the Mentoring Supervision Form has been filed with the College, the Registrant’s provisional classification will be changed to the CCVE credential & they can perform CCVE related work independently, within their area(s) of expertise & competence; &
+2.2.
+Applicants who have met all the eligibility requirements except they are not able to demonstrate competency through peer review of work products.
+They may write the CCVE certification exam & upon successful completion shall enter into a Mentoring Supervision Agreement with the College.
+The credential CCVE(P) will be conferred to the Registrant &, upon completion of all requirements the Registrant will be granted full CCVE status.
+Registrants will be permitted 24 months to complete the mentorship by being able to demonstrate competency through peer review of their work products.
+During the mentoring supervision, the provisional Registrant can use the CCVE(P) credential, during this time all of their CCVE related work must be supervised & peer reviewed/signed by an ICVE or CCVE or a statement included to the effect that the work was reviewed by a CCVE or ICVE (with name of CCVE or ICVE indicated) to ensure standards of practice were followed.
+Once the provisional Registrant has successfully completed all mentoring criteria the provisional Registrant’s classification will be granted full CCVE status & can perform CCVE related work independently, within their area(s) of expertise & competence; &

-7. Submission of a Transferable Skills Analysis report & a Vocational Evaluation report (no company letterhead or author’s identity) for peer review; &
+4. Submission of a redacted Transferable Skills Analysis report & Vocational Evaluation report (no company letterhead or author’s identity) for peer review; &

-A CVRP(P) applicant achieves certification upon the following:
+A CCVE(P) applicant achieves certification upon the following:

-8. Successful Examination minimum of 70% within 1 year of application submission; &
+5. Successful exam minimum of 70% within 1 year of application submission; &

-10. Initial (first year) Registration fee within 60 days of successful examination.
+7. Initial, first year registration fee within 60 days of successful exam.
 Fee Schedule.

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).